-To get ready for the implementation of the Regulation, the European Commission conducted a series of consultations between 1 June and 31 August 2016:
+To get ready for the implementation of the Regulation, the European Commission carried out a series of consultations between 1 June and 31 August 2016 on:

 - Risk proportionate approaches in clinical trials (of particular importance to NHS organisations, as many of the trials led by NHS hospitals will be covered by these provisions)

 - Summary of Clinical Trial Results for Laypersons

 - Definition of Investigational Medicinal Products (IMPs) and use of Auxiliary Medicinal Products (AMPs)" (previously called "Guidance on Investigational Medicinal Products (IMPS) and Non-Investigational Medicinal Products (NIMPs))

 - Ethical Considerations for Clinical Trials on Medicinal products conducted with Minors

 Revising the previous Directive

 In summer 2012, the European Commission issued a proposal for an EU Regulation on clinical trials on medicinal products for human use, to replace the existing EU Directive on Clinical Trials.
 Revision of the Directive was pressing due to criticism voiced against it by many of those involved in clinical research across Europe.

 Since its application in 2004, the EU Clinical Trials Directive has contributed to a dramatic drop in the number of clinical trials with EU and UK involvement.
 The European Commission’s figures show that from 2007 to 2011: